Norfolk 801-900

 houses, out-houses, etc, of one acre in the occupation of Henry Wells,

-and tenements belonging to James Le Neve in East Dereham next to Gowards Hill
+belonging to James Le Neve in East Dereham next to Gowards Hill on

 place on the east.
 Medium: Handwritten in English on vellum.
 Condition: Text